 For many organizations, strategic planning seems burdensome and may not always produce tangible results.
-Monica Abeita, who leads MFA’s strategic planning process, demonstrates a practical, engaging way to approach strategic planning that works within the organization’s unique culture, needs and goals.
+Monica Abeita, who leads MFA’s strategic planning process, demonstrates a practical, engaging way to approach strategic planning that works within an organization’s unique culture, needs and goals.
 Gain a better understanding of how to create a strategic plan that is an asset to your organization.

 Fulfilling their Duty to Serve obligations in underserved markets, Fannie Mae and Freddie Mac report on new programs that are being developed for affordable housing preservation, manufactured housing and rural housing.
 Kelly Coffey from Fannie Mae explains how her experience in conducting national outreach roundtables across the nation and in New Mexico communities helped shape new lending programs for tribal and rural communities.
-Kelly Marrocco from Freddie Mac provides a summary of Freddie Mac’s 2018 initiatives designed to assist Native Americans residing on tribal land and other high-needs areas.
+Kelly Marrocco from Freddie Mac provides a summary of Freddie Mac’s 2018 initiatives, which are designed to assist Native Americans residing on tribal land and other high-need areas.
 Group participation is encouraged as we discuss the challenges and opportunities of serving underserved markets.

-Wellness is quickly becoming a major trend in real estate, and for good reason.
+Wellness is quickly becoming a major trend in real estate -- and for good reason.
 Chronic disease now accounts for seven out of every 10 deaths in the U.S. To address the problem, improve the health and well-being of residents and to meet consumer demand for healthy living, housing developers are increasingly turning to the WELL Building Standard.
 In this session, attendees learn about the WELL Building Standard and the WELL Multifamily Housing Pilot Program by exploring strategies used in the design and operation of Sterling Downtown – an urban affordable housing development in Albuquerque and the first WELL-registered multifamily housing project in the Southwest.
 Hear perspectives from the property’s owner and design team as they delve into the concepts of human sustainability, occupational and environmental exposures and wellness.

 What you always wanted to know about the Low Income Housing Tax Credit program, but were afraid to ask.